 - No consultancies, creative studios or agencies

-The startup pays for the process costs of ca. USD 6000 (visa, flights, legal services).
+The startup pays a flat finders fee of USD 6500 (incl. visa, flights, legal services).

 Any tech/business/design jobs at U.S. startups that fulfil the startup criteria mentioned above.